Unlearned6688/unraid-templates/template-readmes/dmb-readme.md

 8. that's your plex token. paste it.

 ### Other Cool Notes to Make in Your Brain

+The Jellyfin and Emby integration isn't fully available yet in DMB.
+However, Jellyfin/Emby **will work** if you add the paths to their respective containers the same way you would for Plex.
+Add the Zurg ./mnt and Riven ./mnt.
+Add ONLY the Riven ./mnt as a library!

 If you ever get 'error 500' it probably means you either put in the wrong IP somewhere, don't have a valid Plex token, or you haven't added your DMB paths (zurg AND riven) to your Plex container!